rustwasm/wasm-bindgen/guide/src/reference/cli.md

 ### `--no-auto-start`

-When generating web-compatible code, start executing start function on importing the file.
+When generating web-compatible code, start executing the `start` function on importing the file.